 Food & Beverage 2

-Warhawk Field provides the basic ballpark staples including hot-dogs, nachos, and soda.
+Warhawk Field provides the basic ballpark staples including hot dogs, nachos, and soda.

 Quality and Variety of Food Options.
-There two concession locations built into the walkways leading into the seating areas.
+There are two concession locations built into the walkways leading into the seating areas.
 However, typically only the stand located closer to the first base side of the main grandstand is open.
 The main entree options include hot dogs, nachos, and Frito pie for $4 each.
 Chili and cheese are available on hot dogs at no extra charge.
 Snack items include peanuts ($4), popcorn ($3), pretzels ($3.50), candy ($2), and chips ($2).
 The concessions experience could be enhanced with a featured or more unique item on the menu, plus maybe local vendor food cart in the courtyard.
 However, your ballpark basics are covered.